-Score
+Criteria Score

-4 3 2 1 0
+CITICITA 4 3 2 1 0

-String is strongly associated with the community or community institution and has no other significant associations.
+Nexus between Proposed String and Community String is strongly associated with the community or community institution and has no other significant associations.
 String is clearly associated with the community but also has other associations.
 String is relevant to the community but also has other well-known associations.
 The string, although relevant to the community, primarily has wider associations.
 The nexus between string and community does not fulfill the requirement for scoring 1.